mohanmca/cassandra_playground/Cassandra_Datastax_210_Anki.md

 * More write --> More Compaction
 * Compaction starts every time a memtable flushes to an SSTable
-* MemTable too large, commit log too large or manual flush (Triggering events)
+* Memtable too large, commit log too large or manual flush (Triggering events)
 * When the cluster streams SSTable segments to the node
   * Bootstrap, rebuild, repair
 * Compaction continues until there are no more tiers with at least min_threshold tables in it